ejmastnak/ejmastnak.com/content/tutorials/arch/backlight.md

 $ cat max_brightness
 852  # (on my laptop; might be different on yours)

-# You must elevate to root privileges to change brightness
+# IMPORTANT: You need root privileges to change brightness
 $ su

 # Playing around with brightness as a root user